 Fonds consists of records relating to the personal, business and political life of H.G.T.
 Perry and as such, has been divided into the following four series: 1) Photographs; 2) Political Activities; 3) Business Ventures; 4) Personal Life; and 5) Miscellaneous Historical Information Files.
 Also includes material relating to his son, Frank Perry, and his failed political campaign.
 Includes World War II and Post-War printed materials.

 Types of records included in this fonds include Speakers' Decisions (1877-1943) in the BC Legislative Assembly, maps, publications, reports, correspondence, advertisements, telegrams, resolutions, minutes, annual reports, telegrams, resolutions, reports, speeches, press releases, proposals, plans, charts, file notes, memoranda, newspaper clippings, scrapbooks, ephemera, postcards and photographs.

 Fonds consists of 1 copy of an unpublished manuscript ("A Man's Country") written by Norah Banbery Doherty, and a photocopied article written by Doherty for the 11 April 1939 issue of the Express and Star

 Film is a dramatization of the construction of the fourth generator at the Kemano hydro-electric power plant in Kitimat

-Collection consists of textual reserach notes created by L'heureux related to the history and geography of Northern BC, BC,
+Collection consists of textual research notes created by L'Heureux related to the history and geography of Northern BC.L'Heureux, Audrey

 Collection consists of three original color film reels that compile footage clips from various dates.
 Subjects include the following: